 A couple of years ago, I knew God was leading me to come back to church.
 I started visiting several churches.
 I thought I knew the type of church I wanted to attend, but nothing was connecting for me.
 I decided to visit the church where one of the volunteers from my job was associate pastor.
 I didn’t know the name of the church so went to the internet to find it.
 I couldn’t find it, but the search came up and the one at the top of the list was Park Circle Presbyterian.
 Wonder if that was another one of those “God moments”?
 I grew up Presbyterian and I knew I was comfortable with the theology and doctrine.
 I decided to visit and what I was found was a group of people who were welcoming and accepting.
-You seemed to accept me as I am…..tattoos and feathers in my hair and all.
+You seemed to accept me as I am…..tattoos and a feather in my hair and all.
 You have become my church family.
 You reminded me that God did not send His Son into the world to condemn me, but to love me.

 One of my favorite story tellers is an author named Anne Lamott.
 I know some of you are familiar with her.
 I want to share one of her quotes with you.